 Your payment will be processed instantly.

-If you’re looking for the platform that gives fast and instant 50,000 naira, why not give carbon a chance?
+If you’re looking for a platform that gives fast and instant 50,000 naira, why not give carbon a chance?

 Carbon app offers loans ranging from 50,000 to 900,000.